A mortgage in the Netherlands

 The best way to get an indication of how much you can borrow is to have a preliminary mortgage appointment with a mortgage advisor.
 You will be asked to provide some information about your financial situation, including your income and that of your partner if you are buying a house together.
 Additionally, you will probably have to provide an indicative value of the property you are planning to buy.
 A first consultation is generally free.
 For any advice beyond that a mortgage advisor is legally required to charge a fee.

-Your maximum mortgage is generally either three to five times your gross annual income or 101% of the property value, depending on which is the lowest.
-As of 2017, the maximum mortgage is legally limited to 101% of the value of a house.
-Over the coming years, this will be reduced to 100% in annual steps of 1%.
-Broadly speaking, SNS Bank does not encourage borrowing the maximum loan sum.
+Your maximum mortgage is generally either three to five times your gross annual income or 100% of the property value, depending on which is the lowest.
+As of 2018, the maximum mortgage is legally limited to 100% of the value of a house.
+Broadly speaking, SNS does not encourage borrowing the maximum loan sum.

 Before you make a bid on a house, you should have a more precise calculation of the mortgage you want, in the shape of a detailed mortgage advice report from the bank you have selected.
 See ‘The process of getting your mortgage ’ for more details.